 Mobile devices are popular among professionals that want to continue working while traveling.
 Unfortunately, the portability of mobile devices comes at the cost of reduced physical security and added network vulnerabilities.
 If your employees are potentially working from outside a secured building in favor of a local coffee shop, airport, or co-working space, they will require greater monitoring and restriction to address the added risk.

 To mitigate the risks associated with mobile devices, you can make use of an enterprise-class Mobile Device Management (MDM) system.
 An MDM allows you to delete sensitive data remotely, track lost or stolen devices, and enforce MFA on mobile devices, among a suite of other important features for securing mobile endpoints.

 Risk Factors for Mobile Devices:

-While implementing the highest level of endpoint restriction possible will provide greater threat mitigation, a policy that is far more restrictive than necessary for the endpoint’s corresponding risk level will create unnecessary productivity and usability bottlenecks.
-The bottlenecks caused by an overzealous endpoint security policy will needlessly frustrate users, leading to a greater risk of non-compliance with your organization’s endpoint and data security requirements.
+While implementing the highest level of restriction possible will provide greater threat mitigation, a policy that is far more restrictive than necessary for the corresponding risk level will create unnecessary productivity and usability bottlenecks.
+The bottlenecks caused by an overzealous security policy will needlessly frustrate users, leading to a greater risk of non-compliance with your organization’s policies.

-When determining the level of restrictions required for your endpoint monitoring and management policy, it is important to tailor the degree of restriction based on the risk level associated with the device.
-Endpoint devices can be placed into three risk categories: Low Risk, Moderate Risk, and High Risk.
+When determining the level of restrictions required for your security policies it is important to tailor the degree of restriction based on the associated risk level.
+Security risks care typically broken down into three key categories: Low Risk, Moderate Risk, and High Risk.

 The risk category for a given endpoint is classified based on the severity of the impact should the device be compromised as well as the likelihood that such an event will occur.
 It is important to note that while moderate and high-risk assets should be prioritized, even low-risk endpoints must meet minimum security standards to prevent them from becoming a vulnerability due to mismanagement.